Steve Staios: Playing career

 In the 2001 off-season, Staios signed as an unrestricted free agent with the Edmonton Oilers on July 12, 2001.
 In 2002–03, he led all defenceman in shorthanded goals (3).
 After the 2004–05 NHL lockout, during which time Staios played briefly with Luleå HF of the Swedish Elitserien, Staios was part of the Oilers team that made a run to the 2006 Stanley Cup Finals.
 He scored one goal and five assists in a career-high 24 playoff games; however, the Oilers lost in game seven of the finals to the Carolina Hurricanes.
 He had notably taken a penalty in overtime during game five of the finals, an elimination game for the Oilers.
 However, Fernando Pisani scored shorthanded to force a game six.

 An injury shortened 2006-07 season saw Staios play in only 58 games, scoring two goals.
 He managed to stay healthy the next two seasons, playing in all 82 games during the 2007-08 campaign and in 80 games during the 2008-09 campaign, recording a combined 30 points.

-Staios was sidelined for a month, early in the 2009–10, suffering a concussion on October 6, 2009.
+Staios was sidelined for a month, early in the 2009-10 season, suffering a concussion on October 6, 2009.

 On March 3, 2010, Staios was traded to the Calgary Flames from the Edmonton Oilers in exchange for Aaron Johnson and a third round draft pick in 2011.
 It was the first trade between the franchises in their histories.
 He ultimately missed the majority of 2010-11 due to a recurring upper body injury.

 On September 30, 2011, Staios signed as an unrestricted free agent with the New York Islanders.
 On April 5, 2012 Staios played in his 1000th NHL game.

 Staios announced his retirement as a player following his 1001st NHL game during the 2011-12 season.

 Post-playing career

 On July 25, 2012, Staios was named Player Development Adviser for the NHL's Toronto Maple Leafs.
 On December 4, 2014, he was named the Maple Leafs' Manager of Player Development.
 After the firing of head coach Randy Carlyle on January 6, 2015, Staios moved behind the bench to support the Leafs' interim coaching staff.

 On June 5, 2015, Staios was named president of the Hamilton Bulldogs of the Ontario Hockey League.
 In 2016, he assumed the role of president and general manager.
 The Hamilton Bulldogs won the OHL Championship in 2018 and 2022.
 Staios won the Jim Gregory Award, awarded annually to the Ontario Hockey League General Manager of the Year, for the 2021-2022 Season.

 Staios joined the Edmonton Oilers on October 6, 2022, as a special advisor to the club's hockey operations staff.

-On September 29, 2023, Staios was announced as the President of Hockey Operations of the Ottawa Senators.
+On September 29, 2023, Staios was announced as the president of hockey operations of the Ottawa Senators.

 On November 1, 2023, Staios was named interim general manager of the Ottawa Senators following the firing of Pierre Dorion.
-He was subsequently named permanent general manager of the Senators on December 31, while still maintaining his title as President of Hockey Operations.
+He was subsequently named permanent general manager of the Senators on December 31, while still maintaining his title as president of hockey operations.